-Jonny Lang Ticketholders: we are excited to announce a new date for his concert in the Strand Theatre at the Appell Center for the Performing Arts in York, PA – Wednesday, December 16, 2020 at 7:30 PM
+Jonny Lang Ticketholders: Due to the continued impact of COVID-19 his performance in the Strand Theatre on December 16, 2020 has been rescheduled.
+We are excited to announce a new date for his concert in the Strand Theatre at the Appell Center for the Performing Arts in York, PA – Friday, April 9, 2021 at 7:30 PM

 All current tickets will be honored at the rescheduled date.
 No replacement tickets are required.

-If the December 16 date does not work in your schedule, would you consider donating the value of your tickets to the Appell Center Emergency Stabilization Fund?
+If the new April 9, 2021 date does not work in your schedule, would you consider donating the value of your tickets to the Appell Center Emergency Stabilization Fund?
 Your donation would provide essential support during a time when our industry is shut down and we are unable to host events.
 We will also exchange your tickets towards another future event or offer refunds.